-If you’ve ever travelled to Greece, there is no doubt you have come across and used a Periptero, which is a small kiosk selling anything from tobacco, phone cards, water, soft drinks, newspapers, magazines, ice cream, gum as well as other confectionary.
+If you’ve ever travelled to Greece, there is no doubt you have come across and used a Periptero, which is a small kiosk selling anything from tobacco, phone cards, water, soft drinks, newspapers, magazines, ice cream, gum, as well as another confectionary.

-The Periptero is as much a part of Greek lifestyle as a Taverna or Kafeneion, so whether you are in a big city, remote village or Cycladic island, you are bound to find one, even though yes, they are becoming scarce.
+The Periptero is a part of the Greek lifestyle as a Taverna or Kafeneion, so whether you are in a big city, remote village or Cycladic island, you are bound to find one, even though yes, they are becoming scarce.

-The first Periptero in Greece appeared at the end of the 19th Century, as a form of financial assistance to the war-wounded.
+The first Periptero in Greece appeared at the end of the 19th Century to provide financial assistance to the war-wounded.
 At first, the only products found in a kiosk were tobacco and newspapers.
-In the 50’s and the 60’s, kiosks also had telephones as most Greek households didn’t have land-lines, so the Periptero became the place people would go to make phone calls and they were very popular.
+In the ’50s and the ’60s, kiosks also had telephones as most Greek households didn’t have land-lines, so the Periptero became the place people would go to make phone calls were very popular.

-The Periptero has come under threat over the last few years due to anti-smoking laws and increased taxation on tobacco, however there are still plenty of them around and here are some great images of the good old Periptero over the years.
+The Periptero has come under threat over the last few years due to anti-smoking laws and increased tobacco taxation.
+However, there are still plenty of them around and here are some great images of the good old Periptero over the years.